storyfeet/bob_cards_elm/rules.md

 2. Untap Player Card

-    All players turn the Player Card to face forward
+    All players turn their Player Card to face forward (If it's not already)

 3. Pass the P1 Token *(In Solo Games ignore this)*